stefangrunert/XHTML5-XML-Schema/README.md

 Validate XHTML5 files against `xhtml5_with_microdata.xsd`

 ##Known issues
-Validation of arbitrary data-* attributes is not possible due to limitations by the W3C XML schema specification
+Validation of arbitrary data-* attributes is not possible due to limitations of the W3C XML schema specification